statuc30721/jenkins_devops_v1.7/README.md

 In this example the volume we need to access is named <jenkins_devops>.

-] If you are using Docker Desktop, then you can access the file via the GUI:
+[NOTE:] If you are using Docker Desktop, then you can access the file via the GUI:

 ![docker-desktop-gui-folder-access-picture](./graphics/docker-desktop-access-secrets-folder-screenshot.png)